Pep Guardiola has changed football and is ahead of Sir Alex Ferguson as greatest manager ever, says Jamie Redknapp

 Guardiola's side celebrated their latest title triumph with a 1-0 win over Chelsea on Sunday after Arsenal's 1-0 loss to Nottingham Forest a day earlier had confirmed them as champions.

-Former Barcelona and Bayern Munich boss Guardiola has now won 11 league titles in 14 seasons in management, joining Manchester United legend Ferguson as one of only two managers to have won the English crown in three consecutive years.
+Former Barcelona and Bayern Munich boss Guardiola has now won 11 league titles in 14 seasons in management, joining Manchester United legend Ferguson as one of only two managers to have won the Premier League crown in three consecutive years.

 Redknapp believes City boss Guardiola is ahead of 13-time title winner Ferguson, however, by virtue of how his preferred playing style has transformed modern football.